 Offered in both fall and spring semesters, the Washington Semester Program is open to qualified junior and senior undergraduates in any major whose GPA is at least 3.0.
 PSC 124 (or PSC 139) International Relations is strongly recommended,

 but not required.
-The 15-credit program consists of four courses and an internship, all offered in Washington, D.C.
+The 15- to 18-credit program consists of four courses and an internship, all offered in Washington, D.C.
 SU financial aid packages travel with you, and there is no need to transfer credits back to SU upon your return.

 Take a closer look at the Washington Semester Program...

 Maxwell in Washington Brochure